cucumber/cucumber-java-skeleton/README.md

 This runs Cucumber features using Cucumber's Command Line Interface (CLI) runner.
 Note that the `RunCukesTest` junit class is not used at all.
 If you remove it (and the `cucumber-junit` jar dependency), it will run just the same.

+## Use Gradle

+Open a command window and run:

+    ./gradlew test

+This runs Cucumber features using Cucumber's JUnit runner.
+The `@RunWith(Cucumber.class)` annotation on the `RunCukesTest` class tells JUnit to kick off Cucumber. gradlew is a [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), which is a recommended way to run Gradle, with a self-container gradle executable.

 ## Overriding options

 The Cucumber runtime parses command line options to know what features to run, where the glue code lives, what plugins to use etc.